-Resume Writing Help - How to Create a Winning Document
+Resume Writing Help to Create Winning Job Search Marketing Documents

 A resume can make or break your employment future success.
 Simply put, your resume is a marketing tool that advertises your skills and abilities to a potential employer.
 It can either open or close the door to success.